vinayakg/vinayakg.github.io/_posts/2020-06-18-Managing-SSL-Certificates.md

 This article is about a SSL/TLS certificate expiry issue we had with one of the web properties I was managing.
-Wanted to share the lessons learnt and few thoughts around how certificates can be managed better using the current tools and how we can also automate most of the parts.
+Wanted to share the lessons learnt and few thoughts around how certificates can be managed better using the current tools.
+Finally, how we can also automate most of the parts.